FrontEnd-classroom-assignments/github-api/README.md

 Build a React application that fetches and displays public repositories from the GitHub REST API using a keyword.

 ## Step 1: Basic repository list
 Use a hardcoded keyword (react) to fetch and display a list of GitHub repositories.
+Fetch is done on component mount.

 Make HTTP request to:
 ```